 Yay!
 Free cards already!
 Well, yeah – what else would you have played with?
 Uh…don’t answer that. -_-

-Your first of six beginner games is pretty light playing versus a rather iconic lore figure.
+Your first of six beginner games is pretty light playing against a rather iconic lore figure.
 I’d say you’d be exchanging wits but “wit” and “Hogger” don’t belong in the same sentence.
 But yes, Hogger is your first opponent.
 The light match up – in that Hogger only has 10 hit points – is simply tailored to get you used to the idea of using cards, mostly minions, to do your bidding.
 Nearly every step is explained to you on what you should play and why so you get a clear picture of cause and effect.
 Simply follow the instructions, play the minions as you get them, destroy Hogger’s in the process – boom, win.

 Match Lesson: Minions do your bidding